advra/p-lexical-editor/README.md

 # App hosted and deployed to http://localhost:5770
 ```

-For creating changes to the code and spinning up your own dev instance of the app you can stop the container of the app.
-And then deploy the app
+If you are actively developing new features and want to develop changes to the code you can spin up your own local instance against the docker stack.
+First stop the nextjs app.
+And then deploy the app as shown below

 ```bash
 # get the docker name you want to stop